yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

   nav: "tutorials"
 ---

-Nonlinear functions and operators, such as [abs], [entropy] or [sort], are equipped with various properties, which allows YALMIP to, e.g., analyze the optimization problem with respect to convexity, select a suitable way to model the problem, or supply gradients and jacobians to nonlinear solvers.
+Nonlinear functions and operators, such as [abs], [entropy](/command/entropy) or [sort](/command/sort), are equipped with various properties, which allows YALMIP to, e.g., analyze the optimization problem with respect to convexity, select a suitable way to model the problem, or supply gradients and jacobians to nonlinear solvers.
 If the problem is convex and suitably structured, YALMIP can sometimes use a [graph representation], while a severly nonlinear or nonconvex problem might require the introduction of [mixed-integer representations] or a [callback approach].

 ### Graph-based representations